About the course

 Trainees on this route have a series of training session/workshops covering all aspect of teaching and the Primary curriculum subjects, which compliments the in-school experience provided.

 As part of the programme trainees will complete a contrasting school placement and as the year progresses they will spend more and more time in school so that by the summer term they are spending most of their time in school.
 Trainees will have focus days to enhance your expertise and understanding of SEND.
-You will also spend some time in a special school.
+You will also spend some time in a special school or nursery school.

 A programme of continuous formative assessment of trainees' subject knowledge and ability to teach, as recorded within the portfolio, culminates in a rigorous assessment of the Teachers' Standards for Qualified Teacher Status (QTS) as specified by the Department for Education (DfE).
 As an accredited provider, the partnership recommends trainees, on successful completion of their training programme for Qualified Teacher Status (QTS).